-Each movement believes it is the best way to practice Judaism.
-Otherwise people would belong to a different Movement.
-Is one movement "better" than another?
+Members of each movement believe theirs is the best way to practice Judaism.
+This makes sense, otherwise they would belong to a different Movement.
+But is one movement "better" than another?
 What's the "best way" to be a Jew?
 It depends on who you ask and what you are looking for.

-The Reform Movement, which began in the late 1800's believes that the times have changed and that Judaism must adapt if it is going to survive.
-The Orthodox see many reforms as assimilation that threatens our future.
-Several of the reforms it embraces are regarded as "heresy" by many of the Orthodox.
-However the Reform Movement has found wide acceptance among Diaspora Jews (i.e. those not living in Israel).
-It is all but unknown in Israel.
+The Reform Movement, which began in the late 1800's, believes that the times have changed and that Judaism must adapt if it is going to survive.
+Conversely, the Orthodox see many of their reforms as nothing but assimilation, threatening our collective future.
+Several of the reforms embraced are regarded as "heresy" by traditional Judaism.
+However the Reform Movement has found wide acceptance among Diaspora Jews (i.e. those not living in Israel) even though it is all but unknown in Israel.
+Who is right?

 The Conservative/Masorti Movement seeks to be a balance between what it sees as two extremes.
-Some of these congregations lean more towards the Orthodox perspectives, while others are more to the Left/Reform.
+Some of these congregations lean more towards the Orthodox perspectives, while others are more to the Left/Reform. and some are centrist.
 We sometimes refer to "Conserva-dox" and "Conserva-form" sects within the Conservative Movement.
 For the most part the Orthodox see only "Orthodox" and "non-Orthodox."

 Jewish Orthodoxy (Traditional Judaism) has great diversity within it.
-Some are Hasidic (i.e. followers of one of the many sects based on the BESHT) while others are very opposed to Chassidus (i.e. the "Misnagdim"), others are neutral on the subject.
+Some are Chassidic (i.e. followers of one of the many sects based on the BESHT) while others are opposed to Chassidus, others are neutral on the subject.
 Some are so devoted to a certain rabbinic lineage that they wont even consider the other Orthodox sects to be authentic, let alone the non-Orthodox.
 It has been correctly stated that Judaism is terrible at multiplication, but we are the masters of division!

 Orthodox Judaism, as a general statement, does not accept the legitimacy of most (if any) non-Orthodox rabbis.
-The non-Orthodox female rabbis have no Orthodox acceptance since Orthodoxy forbids women to hold this position (this may be about to chance but the majority will still reject them).
+Non-Orthodox female rabbis have no Orthodox acceptance since Orthodoxy forbids women to hold this position.
 Because of this lack of acceptance of non-Orthodox rabbis (male or female) Orthodoxy does not recognize the conversions they oversee.
 As a result, the vast majority of converted Jews in the US and the EU are considered Gentiles by most Orthodox Jews.
 In order to be accepted as Halachically Jewish such Jews must re-convert under an Orthodox beit din (i.e. religious court).
 Not just any Orthodox court mind you, but that accepted by the individual Orthodox community.
-I have spoken with people who have converted three, even four times seeking acceptance.
-Even then, Orthodoxy itself is sadly inwardly divided and not all Orthodox dinei Torah will accept conversions they did not personally oversee making full acceptence impossible for any non-born Jew.
+I have spoken with many people who have converted three, even four times seeking acceptance from this group or that.
+Orthodoxy is sadly inwardly divided.
+Not all Orthodox dinei Torah will accept conversions they did not personally oversee making full acceptence impossible for any non-born Jew.
 This makes determining who is and who is not Jewish incredibly difficult and leaves all converts as second class Jews, something strongly condemned by the Rambam.

-Having said this, for those wishing to live as strictly Torah observant Jews, and wanting to be accepted as such, one of the Orthodox sects will provide a greater level of halachic observance and guidance as well as acceptance.
-The Rabbinic Counsel of America can guide people into the widest levels of Orthodox acceptance and practice.
+Having said this, for those wishing to live as strictly Torah observant Jews, and wanting to be accepted as such, one of the Orthodox sects will provide a greater level of halachic observance, guidance and acceptance.
+The Rabbinic Counsel of America can guide you into the widest levels of Orthodox acceptance and practice.

-Personally, I am moved by the teachings of Rebbe Nachman of Breslov so I embrace a basic Breslover Chassidus.
+Personally, I am moved by the teachings of Rebbe Nachman of Breslov so I embrace Breslover Chassidut as a Sephardic Jew.
 BUT its not for everyone.
 There is no one correct way to be a Jew.
 Each of us must find what works best for us

 I believe "a Jew is Jew" and that the divisiveness between our movements is destructive and unneeded.
 When one determines what kind of Jew he/she wants to be, i.e. the level and method of desired observance, the rest usually become clear.

-For many Jews the decision comes down to shuls in their area.
-Many areas that have a Jewish presence will only offer one or two choices.
+For many Jews the decision comes down to shuls in the area.
+Many areas that have a Jewish presence, most don't, will only offer one or two choices.
 Often there will be a Chabad (which is an Orthodox Chassidic sect) and either a Reform or Conservative synagogue.
 Many areas only have one option while some will have many more.
 Many Jews end up moving in order to live in a community that satisfies them spiritually.
 Finding the right shul can be difficult!

-Also, many religious Jews choose not to attend any services at all but do their observances at home.
+Many religious Jews choose not to affiliate at all but do their observances at home.
 Some only go to a shul during the High Holy Days.
 This is not necessarily an indication of their level of observance nor devotion.
 For many finding a fit shul is simply impossible, even when there is one or more in their area.

-One alternative to the brick and mortar shul is making online connections such as our House of Seven Beggars (Rabbi Aryel Nachman ben Chaim), Breslov Campus, Web Yeshiva and so on.
+A solid alternative to the traditional brick and mortar shul is making online connections such as our House of Seven Beggars (Rabbi Aryel Nachman ben Chaim), Breslov Campus, Web Yeshiva, my online broadcasts, and so on.

-If possible, decide what you believe and how you wish to live your Jewish life.
+Decide what you believe and how you wish to live your Jewish life.
 Seek HaShem in hitbodedut (private, secluded prayer) and then seek a shul, a community, or a rabbi that fits that goal.
-And remember, on Derech HaShem ("the Path of G-d") being static is not a virtue.
+Remember that on Derech HaShem ("the Path of G-d") being static is not a virtue.
 As you grow in your Judaism embrace your various options in order to continually grow in your devekut (attachment to G-d.).
 That which draws you to HaShem is the Right Path for you!

 For more on this topic see my: